 - Turn the ring to the language you prefer, and press the ring.

-- Confirm your choice by pressing the ring again or select cancel if you change your mind.
+- Press the ring again to confirm your choice, or select cancel if you change your mind.

-Your Nest thermostat will immediately switch to the new language you’ve selected.
+Your Nest thermostat immediately switches to the new language you selected.

-Note: Changing the language on your thermostat won’t change the Nest app language.
+Note: If you change the language on your thermostat, it shouldn’t change the Nest app language.
 To change the app language, you will need to change your phone’s language.

-If your Nest thermostat is connected to the Nest app, you’ll see the Nest home owner’s email address here.
+If your Nest thermostat is connected to the Nest app, "Connected" shows up here.

 If you want to connect your thermostat to the Nest app, follow the link below.